bjarneo/extract-domain/README.md

 // example.co.uk
 ```

 Please note that using the tld flag may significantly slow down the process.
-Benchmark results:
+Benchmark (old) results:

 ```
 # extract domain 10,000 times